qazifabiahoq/RoomSense/README.md

 ---

-**Built with ❤️ using PyTorch, Streamlit, OpenCV, and scikit-learn**
+**Built with ❤️ using PyTorch, Streamlit, OpenCV, scikit-learn, and Pollinations.ai**

-*Transforming spaces through artificial intelligence*
+*Transforming spaces through computer vision and generative AI*